thomscoder/paper/README.md

 Develop and replace with your own scripts

+## Available "plugins"

+Currently for my personal use I developed
+- a audio transcription plugin
+- images extractor
+- text replacer (replace words in a text)

 ## Watch mode

-Watch mode to continuosly monitor!
+Watch mode to continuosly monitor and transform!